 - A usually less damaging ground combo ending with 2C or 623C

-*For both types, you should end with a super move when in heat mode or when the extra bit of damage can finish your opponent off, otherwise it’s mostly a waste of meter.
+*For both types, you should end with a super move when in heat mode or when the extra bit of damage can finish your opponent off, otherwise it’s usually a waste of meter.

 *Ending an air combo near the corner with an air throw, you can use j.
 2B to catch neutral techs and whiff j.C to land quickly and heavily punish forward techs with a combo starting with 2a.